Skip to content

 • How does the elimination of flavored tobacco product sales in a community impact retailing in the community overall?

-• In jurisdictions that have instituted bans on certain tobacco products: How did retailers transition from selling tobacco products?
-How did retailers change their inventory to compensate for the loss of tobacco sales, if at all?
+• How can or did retailers transition from selling tobacco products after a ban was instituted?
+How can or did retailers change their inventory to compensate for the loss of tobacco sales, if at all?
 Which resources from the city/county/local jurisdiction were helpful?
 What would be helpful to support retailers through this transition in other jurisdictions?
 Which unintended consequences are retailers most concerned about?

-• What are the healthcare and environmental cost impacts attributable to state and local tobacco product restriction policies (e.g., reduction in healthcare costs due to treating tobacco-related diseases and concomitant chronic diseases, decreases in second and thirdhand smoke and reductions in tobacco product waste)?
+• What are the healthcare and environmental cost impacts attributable to state and local tobacco product restriction policies?

 • In which instances does cessation support accompany new tobacco prevention and control policies?
 Does it contribute to the success/failure/acceptance/rejection of these policies?